 Install the water bottle bracket at the top of the saw head mast.
-NOTE: The D17/D19/G25 water tank tray also includes the fuel tank, but mounts to the mast in the same manner.
+NOTE: The D17/D19/G25 water tank tray also includes the fuel

 Not all types of wood require the use of the Water Lube System.
 When it is needed, use just enough water to keep the blade clean.
 This saves water, and lowers the risk of staining the boards with water.
 Usual flow will be 1-2 gallons (3.8-7.6 liters) per hour.